 UnitedHealthcare rankings win in Pa.
 Medicaid case

-It replaces fee-for-service Medicaid and is predicted the make the billions spent on such offerings more effective.
-Statewide this system was worth $5.4 billion while it was announced in 2016.
+It replaces fee-for-service Medicaid and is predicted to make the billions spent on such offerings more effective.
+Statewide, this system was worth $5.4 billion when it was announced in 2016.

-Two different providers, Centene Corp.’s Pennsylvania Health & Wellness and UPMC Community Health Choices, additionally competed for the enterprise.
-Centene’s proportion in January become 24.2 percentage; UPMC’s changed into 23.6 percent.
+Two other providers, Centene Corp.’s Pennsylvania Health & Wellness and UPMC Community Health Choices, additionally competed for the enterprise.
+Centene’s proportion in January became 24.2 percent, and UPMC’s changed to 23.6 percent.